victorths/conduit/conduit/doc/source/docs/http/websockets.md

 ## Bi-directional Communication

 In the simple example above, the server only listens for data from the client.
 For data to be sent to the client, a reference must be kept to the `WebSocket` so that data can be added to it.
-How an Conduit application manages its websocket connections depends greatly on the behavior of the application, the number of isolates the application is running on and the infrastructure of the system as a whole.
+How a Conduit application manages its websocket connections depends greatly on the behavior of the application, the number of isolates the application is running on and the infrastructure of the system as a whole.

 A simple application might keep track of websocket connections in a `Map`, where the key is a user identifier acquired from the authorization of the request: